 - Working long days.
 As previously outlined, nurses can pick up extra shifts.
 While picking up extra shifts results in getting more money, there is a tradeoff.
 And that is working long days.

 - Difficult conditions.
 Depending on where you are working and the specialty, you could find yourself working in challenging conditions.

 - Physical demands.
-Most nurses are constantly lifting things or people; all while being on your feet all day.
+Most qualified nurses are constantly lifting things or people; all while being on their feet all day.
 Make sure you get yourself a pair of comfortable shoes.

 - Emotional strain.
-The sad part about being a nurse is you see people who are in not doing well.
+The sad part about being in the nursing profession is that you see people who are not doing well.
 That means it’s a very real possibility you might lose a patient.

 - Exposed to germs.
-Hospitals and doctor’s offices are full of sick people.
+Hospitals, doctor’s offices, and any healthcare facility are full of sick people.
 As a nurse, you are exposed to a lot of these germs.
 Make sure you constantly wash your hands during and after your shifts.